Cultured pearl: History

-Sung Dynasty (960 - 1279 AD)
+Song Dynasty (960 - 1279 AD)

-One of the first recorded histories of cultured pearls was found in the ancient China during the Sung Dynasty.
+One of the first recorded histories of cultured pearls was found in the ancient China during the Song Dynasty.
 The cultivation method was the same as the Mabe-pearl (half pearl) that we know of today.
-Instead of using the shells or saibo as the core, they used a mold to create a buddhist figure (another photo) made from lead.
+Instead of using the shells or saibo as the core, they used a mold to create a buddhist figure made from lead.
 The mold was then inserted into the freshwater mussel shell, Hyriopsis cumingii.

 Reaching Europe

 In 1637, Mr. Song Yingxing compiled a Chinese encyclopedia called Tiangong Kaiwu (天工開物).
 Chapter 18 of this collection mentioned about the pearls and the formation theory.
 Along the line of history and with the help of the Silk Road, Tiangong Kaiwu arrived in Europe and was translated.
 Scientists who were fascinated by the mysteries of pearls began their quest to find out how pearls are formed.

 Formation Theories and Cultivation Research

 From the 16th to the 18th century, the western world advanced in pearl research as new technologies, such as microscopes, developed.
 Scientists began more sophisticated research on pearl formation, developing new theories one after another.
 Disease Causation Theory (Guillaume Rondeletius, 1507 - 1566), Egg Causation Theory (Chauveton, 1578), Sand Grain Causation Theory (Sir R. Redding, 1674), Parasite Causation Theory (D. E. von Baer, 1830), and the Pearl Sac Theory (William Saville Kent, 1893) were all theories that tried to explain the pearls' formation.